 - How much savings do you have?

-Keep in mind, it’s absolutely not necessary to share bank logins or account numbers at this point.
+Keep in mind that it’s absolutely not necessary to share bank logins or account numbers at this point.
 This conversation is just about letting your partner in on what’s going on with your money and what they might be getting themselves into if you stay together.

 When you’re moving in together